pnnl/Continual-Load-Modelling-HELM/Readme.md

 **Acknowledgement**

-The project is funded by the Sensor Technologies and Data Analytics Program (US DOE OE)
+This work was supported by the Sensors and Data Analytics Program of the U.S. Department of Energy Office of Electricity.